l0wigh/Red/doc/MANUAL.md

 ## Search and Destroy (Replace)

 I'm sure you would like to know how to search and replace a mistyped word instead of rewriting the whole line.
-It's faily easy.
+It's fairly easy.

 Let's first learn how to search for every occurance of a word.